peter/versioned/README.md

-# Content API
+# Versioned

-A clojure library that provides a CMS REST API based on MongoDB.
+A clojure framework that provides a CMS REST API based on MongoDB.
 Features include token based user authentication, JSON schema validation, versioning, publishing, relationships, changelog, and a model API with before/after callbacks on create/update/delete operations.

 The background of this library is that it is a re-implementation and simplification of the